Short Strings in Three-Dimensional Anti-de Sitter Space: from Weak to Strong Coupling: Introduction

 The AdS/CFT correspondence~\cite{Maldacena:1997re} is an exact duality relating free strings on anti-de Sitter (AdS) space to planar conformal field theory (CFT).
 In principle, solving string theory in AdS provides non-perturbative access to strongly-coupled CFTs.
 However, first-principle quantisation of Ramond-Neveu-Schwarz strings in many anti-de Sitter backgrounds remains an outstanding problem, since Ramond-Ramond (R--R) vertex operators introduce non-local worldsheet interactions.
 Remarkably, in certain highly symmetric backgrounds, Green–Schwarz string theory is integrable \cite{Bena:2003wd}, suggesting that the full spectrum can be encoded into a set of integrability-based equations.
 This hope has been realised in AdS$_5\times$S$^5$ and AdS$_4\times \mathbb{CP}^{3}$ through the Quantum Spectral Curve (QSC) formalism~\cite{Gromov:2013pga,Cavaglia:2014exa}.

 Inspired by this higher-dimensional success, a QSC for free strings on AdS$_3\times$S$^3\times$T$^4$ supported by pure R--R charges was conjectured in~\cite{Cavaglia:2021eqr,Ekhammar:2021pys}.
 Compared to its higher-dimensional cousins, this model presents many additional conceptual and technical challenges~\cite{Cavaglia:2022xld,Ekhammar:2024kzp}.
 In this Letter, we overcome these difficulties to find non-trivial solutions of the QSC numerically and, for the first time, predict the AdS$_3$ string spectrum from weak to strong coupling—a goal that has driven the integrability programme since its inception more than 15 years ago~\cite{Babichenko:2009dk}.
-Our results, summarised in Figure~\ref{fig:NumericalResult}, show the conformal dimensions of low-lying operators throughout the full coupling range in terms of $\lambda_h\equiv 16\pi^2 h^2$, with $h$ the integrability coupling constant.
+Our results, summarised in Figure~\ref{fig:NumericalResult}, show the conformal dimensions of low-lying operators throughout the full coupling range in terms of $\lambda_h\equiv 16\pi^2 h^2$, with $h$ the integrability coupling constant.\footnote{The zero-coupling values $\Delta_0$ shown as the x-intercept, reflect our particular choice of operators and should not be taken as exhaustive: other values, including half-integer ones, will exist for other operator choices.}

 \paragraph{AdS$_3$ and Holography.} Strings on AdS$_3\times$S$^3\times$T$^4$ occupy a distinguished place in holography.
 Through the AdS/CFT correspondence, they are expected to describe the near-horizon D1-D5 system~\cite{Maldacena:1997re}, which has played a central role in microscopic black-hole entropy counting.
 Moreover, two-dimensional CFTs are much more constrained than their higher-dimensional counterparts, raising the prospect of a particularly sharp realisation of holography.
 At the same time, AdS$_3$ backgrounds exhibit features absent in higher dimensions, including long strings, continuous spectra, and a multi-dimensional moduli space acted on by a large U-duality group, making them a fertile testing ground for holographic ideas, see for example~\cite{Giveon:1998ns,Seiberg:1999xz,Larsen:1999uk,Maldacena:2000hw,Aharony:2024fid}.